BrooksIan/LogoTL/README.md

 ![modelBuild](https://github.com/BrooksIan/LogoTL/blob/master/Images/project/modelTraining.png)

-You can also check the Tenorboard with this command
+You can also check the Tensorboard with this command
 ```bash
 tensorboard --logdir=training --port=8080
 ```